embrace-io/embrace-apple-sdk/README.md

 * Custom logs
 * OpenTelemetry Export
 * Session properties
+* Automatic view tracking

 ### Key Features Coming in Q1 2024

 * Metrickit capture
-* Automatic view tracking
 * Automatic webview capture
 * Network body capture

 ## Getting Started

+For a more detailed walkthrough, check the [GETTING_STARTED](./GETTING_STARTED.md) doc.
+You can also open the **BrandGame** project under `Examples/BrandGame` to see an app that is already setup and using the EmbraceIO package.

+---

-To get started using the Embrace SDK, you'll need to:
+Here is a quick overview to start using the Embrace SDK.
+You'll need to:
 1. Import the `EmbraceIO` module
 1. Create an instance of the Embrace client by passing `Embrace.Options` to the `setup` method.
 1. Call the `start` method on that instance

 This should be done as early as possible in the runtime of your app, for instance, the `UIApplicatinDelegate.applicationDidFinishLaunching(_:)` could be a good place.

-For a more detailed walkthrough, check the [GETTING_STARTED](./GETTING_STARTED.md) doc.

 Here is a code snippet: